cite-architecture/cex/README.md

 ## What it is

-`cex` is a cross-platform library for working with data in CITE Exchange format.
+`cex` is a cross-platform library for working with data in CITE Exchange format (CEX).

+(See the CEX specification at <https://cite-architecture.github.io/citedx/>.)

 ## Current version: 6.1.0